MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

 ## Start provisioning from the look book
 If you already have Learning Pathways 4.0 or greater provisioned on your tenant, you can provision Learning Pathways from the SharePoint Look book site.
+If you aren't sure what version of M365 learning pathways is installed in your tenant, review the [prerequisites](https://docs.microsoft.com/sharepoint/provision-sss#meet-the-prerequisites) and then provision the SharePoint Success Site.

 1. Go to the [look book](https://provisioning-test.sharepointpnp.com/details/0b860749-56a0-4c4c-992c-536d56d9accf) and select **Add to your tenant**